tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 Which issue tracker should these skills use?
 ```

 When using `grill-with-docs` — which layers a `domain-modeling` pass on top of `grilling` — the skill actively builds and maintains a CONTEXT.md file and Architectural Decision Records (ADRs).
 This creates a "ubiquitous language"<sup>[[1]](#notes)</sup> or shared glossary that prevents the AI from rediscovering or misinterpreting terms in every session.
-This keeps the AI's "ontology" of the project explicitly defined and aligned with the codebase architecture.
+This keeps the AI's "ontology" of the project explicitly defined and aligned with the codebase.

 ``` text
 ## Language